-- Anyone can make changes to Wikipedia, but that doesn’t mean you should.
-Wikipedia uses artificial intelligence to spot conflicts of interest.
+- Anyone can edit Wikipedia, but that doesn’t mean you should.

-- While it is possible to make an anonymous edit on Wikipedia, you won’t be able to hide entirely thanks to device fingerprinting and IP address tracking.
+- While it is possible to make an anonymous edit on Wikipedia, you won’t be able to hide entirely, thanks to various forms of tracking they employ.

-- In many cases, editing under a username is actually more anonymous than avoiding logging in because it doesn’t display your IP address publicly (though Wikipedia admins can see it).
+- In many cases, editing under a username is more anonymous than avoiding logging in because it doesn’t display your IP address publicly (though some Wikipedia admins can see it).

-Whichever camp you might fall in, here is what you need to know about editing Wikipedia anonymously:
+Whichever camp you might fall into, here is what you need to know about editing Wikipedia anonymously:

 - Without an account, Wikipedia can still see who made edits by logging some basic information about you or your company using what is called device fingerprinting.